-Music City Multi Con is Nashville’s largest annual Gaming, Comic, Cosplay, and Pop Culture Convention.
+Music City Multi Con is Nashville’s largest annual Gaming, Comic, Cosplay, Music, and Pop Culture Convention.
 The three day event is taking place October 29-31, 2021 in the 79,000 sq ft Farm Bureau Expo Center in Lebanon, TN, and the adjacent James E. Ward Agricultural Center.

 Here are our featured guests.